 A journey among the most beautiful hamlets of Italy: Montescudaio

-Montescudaio is a small town in the valley of the river Cecina in province of Pisa; properly considered one of the most beautiful hamlets in Italy, this is a real pearl of the tuscan countryside.
-This hamlet is located into a beautiful area where we can find low hills and plains, just a dozen kilometres from the seaside.
+Montescudaio is a small town in the Val di Cecina in the province of Pisa; rightly included among the most beautiful villages in Italy, the town is a real pearl of the Tuscan countryside.
+The village is located in a truly beautiful area, where low hills and plains alternate, about a dozen kilometers from the sea.

 The first document about Montescudaio dates back to 1091 when was built a castle, property of the family Della Gherardesca, and a small village near a previous benedictine monastery.
 For many centuries the Della Gherardesca were the lords of this hamlet creating an autonomous branch of the family, the Counts of Montescudaio.